NYUEngelberg/knowing-machines-website-v2/content/9-ways-to-see/NABirds-and-the-Iceland-Gull.md

 index: 4
 contentType: essay
 coverImg: "/img/9_ways/gull_black.png"
-coverImgAlt: "9 Ways to See a Dataset: NABirds and the Iceland Gull"
+coverImgAlt: "A dithered image of the Iceland Gull, cropped so only the middle part of the bird is visible"
 preposition: "by"
 authors: "Jer Thorp"
 excerpt: "What makes a bird hard to see?
 It may be a small bird, or a well camouflaged one.
 It may be rare, or it could live in a place that’s hard to get to.
 Or, it might be hiding in plain sight."